SMTG-Bham/ShakeNBreak/docs/index.rst

 Please use the `Issue Tracker <https://github.com/SMTG-UCL/ShakeNBreak/issues>`_ to report bugs or request new features.

-Contributions to extend this package are welcome!
+Contributions to extend this package are very welcome!
 Please use the `"Fork and Pull" <https://docs.github.com/en/get-started/quickstart/contributing-to-projects>`_ workflow to do so and follow the `PEP8 <https://peps.python.org/pep-0008/>`_ style guidelines.

-The easiest way to handle this is to run the following in the **correct sequence** on your local machine.
-First run `black <https://black.readthedocs.io/en/stable/index.html>`_, as this will automatically reformat the code to PEP8 conventions.
-Then run `pycodestyle <https://pycodestyle.pycqa.org/en/latest/>`_, followed by `flake8 <https://flake8.pycqa.org/en/latest/>`_, which will identify any remaning issues.
+See the `Contributing Documentation <https://shakenbreak.readthedocs.io/en/latest/Contributing.html>`_ for detailed instructions.

 Tests
 ----------------------------------------------